RoyTamir/AdvancedProgramming2_milestone3/README.md

-# AdvancedProgramming2_milestone3 - project by Roe Tamir and Itay Gradenwits.
+# FlightGear controller - project by Roe Tamir and Itay Gradenwits.

 ## Intro:
 We created an adroid app to controll flight simulator using the app Flight Gear.